View the Ogema Fair Book here.

 Beer gardens open at 1:00pm and are located at the camp kitchen.
-The cabaret is located in the skating rink and will begin at 9:00pm.
+Beer gardens will move to the rink at 4:30pm and a social afterwards.

 Below is a little history of the Agricultural Society as well as some current information.

 Taken from the Ogema History Books